Most people know Toyota as the name of Japan’s leading car brand, but did you know that Toyota is also the name of a city in Aichi Prefecture?

 Learn About Assembly Lines and the Future of Driving at the Toyota Kaikan Museum and Plant

-The Toyota Kaikan is part museum and part working manufacturing plant.
-The museum has a wide variety of sections with topics ranging from the development of cars that are eco-friendly to continuous improvement of driver safety.
-There is also a collection of the newest Toyota and Lexus models any car lover will surely enjoy.
+The Toyota Kaikan is part museum, and part working manufacturing plant.
+The museum has a wide variety of sections with topics ranging from the development of eco-friendly cars to the continuous improvement of driver safety.
+There is also a collection of the newest Toyota and Lexus models that any car lover will surely enjoy.

 Toyota Kaikan Museum (トヨタ会館)